Rhône

 Food Pairing

-Northern Rhône Reds: These shine alongside grilled meats, game, or rich dishes like beef stew.
+Northern Rhône Reds: These go well alongside grilled meats, game, or rich dishes like beef stew.

 Southern Rhône Reds: Perfect with lamb, Mediterranean dishes, and hearty stews on cold evenings.